If you like tofu, or opt for soy milk over dairy, concerns about the health effects of soy may have piqued your interest.

 However, there seem to be more questions than answers about the role soy plays in women’s bodies, especially when it comes to menopause and breast cancer.
 There are also many misunderstandings.

 The soy in our food supply is a processed product of the soybean.
-Tofu is one of the most common sources, but you’ll increasingly find it in dairy substitutes like soy milk and soy cheese, as well as foods made specifically for vegetarians, like soy burgers and other meat substitutes.
+Tofu is one of the most common sources.
+You’ll increasingly find it in dairy substitutes like soy milk and soy cheese, as well as foods made specifically for vegetarians, like soy burgers and other meat substitutes.

-Most studies linking soy consumption to an increased risk of breast and other forms of cancer are done in laboratory animals.
-But because humans metabolize soy differently than rodents, these findings might not apply to people, says the American Cancer Society (ACS).
+Most studies linking soy consumption to an increased risk for breast and other forms of cancer are done in laboratory animals.
+But because humans metabolize soy differently than rodents, these findings might not apply to people, according to the American Cancer Society (ACS).

-Further, studies looking at the effects of soy on humans have not shown the potential for harm.
+Further, studies looking at the effects of soy on humans haven’t shown the potential for harm.

-The ACS says that because research on the link between soy and cancer is still evolving, much more analysis is needed.
+The ACS states that because research on the link between soy and cancer is still evolving, much more analysis is needed.
 As it stands, soy doesn’t appear to pose any cancer risk.

 The bottom line: There isn’t substantial evidence that soy definitively increases or decreases cancer risk.

-Finally, a 2011 study revealed that soy could help prevent and even reduce bone loss associated with osteoporosis.
-Researchers say their findings indicate that postmenopausal women and other people with low bone density could benefit from consuming soy much in the same way they consume dairy products for bone health.
+Researchers conclude that their findings indicate that postmenopausal women and other people with low bone density could benefit from consuming soy.

 Research on the potential health benefits and risks of soy is ongoing.
 As it continues, what we do know about this plant-based food will evolve.